Theory Behind the Diffusion Models

 loss.backward()

-The very first input to the model (initial $x_T$) can be obtained by simply sampling noise from a Gaussian distribution.
+Note that the very first input to the model (initial $x_t$) can be obtained by simply sampling noise from a Gaussian distribution.

 def denoise_add_noise(x, t, pred_noise, z=None):